verbb/formie/docs/get-started/troubleshooting.md

 For the same reason as above for email notifications, Integrations use the queue for sending information to third-parties.

 Follow the same steps as above to fix this.

+### My form submission was successful, but no submission in the control panel
+The most common case of this happening is when your submission has been marked as spam.
+By default, Formie will act upon a spam submission like it was a successful form submission.
+Otherwise, sending a failed response to bots and attackers show that their attack didn't work, and they need to adapt and continue their attack.

+You can view spam submissions in the control panel by navigating to Formie → Submissions, and selecting the "Spam" status from the status dropdown (next to the search field) at the top of the page.